OCA/calendar/resource_booking/README.rst

 #.
 Go to *Resource Bookings > Types*.
 #.
 Create one.
 #.
 Give it a *name*.
 #.
 Set the *Duration*, to know the time assigned to each calendar slot.
+It will
+   also be the default duration for each booking, although that can be changed later if necessary.
 #.
 Set the *Modifications Deadline*, to forbid non-managers to alter dates of
    a booking when it's too late.
 #.
 Choose one *Availability Calendar*.
 No bookings will exist outside of it.